kyma-project/community/concepts/observability-strategy/configurable-logging/01-logging-groundwork.md

 ![a](./assets/logging-current.drawio.svg)

-In the current setup, the logging component provides feature-rich e2e logging solution with Loki as backend and Grafana as log Browser.
-The used log collector (FluentBit) can be configured flexibly and neutrally.
-However, users must apply the configuration during installation; otherwise it's lost at the next Kyma upgrade process.
-Furthermore, it is hard to mix and match different integrations, as you must deal with one centralized configuration (the Fluent Bit config) at deploy time.
-Furthermore, Loki is provided in a non-scalabale setup and cannot configured at runtime.
+In the current setup, the logging component provides a feature-rich end-to-end logging solution with Loki as backend and Grafana as log browser.
+Users can configure Fluent Bit, the log collector, flexibly and neutrally - but only during installation, otherwise the configuration is lost at the next Kyma upgrade.
+Mixing and matching different integrations is hard, because users must deal with one centralized configuration (the Fluent Bit config) at deployment.
+Furthermore, Loki is provided in a non-scalabale setup and cannot be configured at runtime.

 As outlined in the [general strategy](../strategy.md), integration (and with that, changing the focus away from in-cluster backends) is the key to open up the stack for a broad range of use cases.
 Users can simply bring their own backends if they already use a commercial offering or run their own infrastructure.
 The data can be stored outside the cluster in a managed offering, shared with the data of multiple clusters, away from any tampering or deletion attempt of a hacker, to name just a few.